-This super easy ginger scallion sauce has been one of the biggest flavor game changers in my kitchen over the last 10 years.
+This simple but spectacular Fresh Ginger Scallion Sauce has been one of the biggest flavor game changers in my kitchen over the last 10 years.
+Get ready to be wowed!

 Leave the ginger scallion sauce at room temperature if serving in the next hour.
 Otherwise, transfer to a sealed container and refrigerate, removing 10-15 minutes before serving.